Maheshwari2305/Data-analytics-portfolio/Excel-Sales-Profit-Analysis/README.md

 - Sales by category and sub-category
 - Top customers by revenue
 - Category-wise order volume
+- Sales by segement using pie chart
 - Regional and state-level filtering using slicers

 ## Dashboard Features
 - KPI summary cards
 - Monthly sales trend chart
 - Sales by category visualization
+- Sales by segement visualization
 - Interactive slicers for State, City, and Quarter

 ## Business Insights